Tokyu 2020 series: Formation

+Cars 3 and 9 each have two single-arm pantographs, and car 6 has one.

 Build histories

 The manufacturers and delivery dates for the fleet are as shown below.

 3020 series

 On 26 March 2019, Tokyu Corporation announced the introduction of new 3020 series trains on their Meguro Line.
 The first set of eight cars was delivered in April 2019.
 A second set of eight cars was transferred from J-TREC in Yokohama to Nagatsuta in May 2019.
 Trial runs on the Den-en-toshi Line began in June 2019.

 The first 3020 series set entered revenue service on 22 November 2019.

-Set 3123 was the first set to be lengthened to an eight-car formation, having re-entered service in April 2022.
-Another set 3121 was lengthened to an eight-car formation and re-entered service mid July 2022.
-Finally on the 13 of August 2022, the remaining set 3122 was sent to Nagatsuta depot where it was lengthened to an eight-car formation.
+Originally operating as 6-car sets, the fleet began operating as 8-car sets in April 2022.

+Service commenced on the Tōkyū Shin-Yokohama Line in March 2023.
+As of June 2023, the 3020 series lacks equipment needed in order to through run on the Sōtetsu Shin-Yokohama Line and associated through services.
+Tokyu plans to install the required equipment to enable Sotetsu through service in the near future.
+Set 3121 had officially entered service along the Sotetsu network on 26 September 2023, over a half year later of the opening of the Sōtetsu-Tokyu Link Line.